driusan/de/USAGE.md

 If executing a point in a word instead of a selection, that word will be executed.

 If the word is an internal editor command, it will perform that command.
-Otherwise, the shell command will be executed and the output will replace the currently selected text.
+Otherwise, it will be executed as a shell command and the output to stdout from that command will replace the currently selected text.

 Currently understood commands:
 Get (or Discard): Reload the current file from disk and discard changes